 Honorable Mark D. Boughton, Mayor of Danbury

 Age Well Community Council and the United Way of Western CT

 After Mayor Boughton’s remarks, Sherry Ostrout, Director of Government Initiatives for Connecticut Community Care, offered a welcome from the Age Well Community Council.
 She expressed how the Council is made up of a dedicated group of members that come from all parts of the Danbury community.
 Their main goal is to provide leadership, coordination, collaboration, alignment, and investment to improve the health and wellbeing of older adults.
 Also, Ms. Ostrout spoke about the last Age Well Council Summit in September 2018 and how 150 strengths, capabilities, access points, and calls to actions were made during that summit to help make the Danbury community more age-friendly.

 Ms. Ostrout then introduced Cara Donovan, who is a Food Policy Manager at the United Way of Western CT.
 Ms. Donovan discussed how difficult it is for CT residents to access nutritious meals and how food security is a significant issue in our state.
-She mentioned that in Danbury 50% of the population are living below the poverty level and are struggling to access food.
+She mentioned that in Danbury approximately 9% of the population are living below the poverty level and are struggling to access food.
+Close to 50% are at the ALICE (Asset Limited, Income Constrained) level.
 Ms. Donovan emphasized the importance of service programs, food banks, and food pantries all working together in order to combat the issue.